What is the source of program funding?

 Lives in a parish covered by the program

-At least one individual in the household qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs or experienced other financial hardship due directly or indirectly to COVID-19
+At least one individual in the household qualified for unemployment benefits or experienced a reduction in household income, incurred significant costs or experienced other financial hardship due to or during the COVID-19 pandemic

 Received a past due rent notice, past due utility notice, or an eviction notice or is experiencing housing instability